LocalCoinIS/dev.bitshares.works/docs/development/testnets.rst

 Tools
 -----------

-This tool allows you to check BitShares blockchain detailed health.
-You can observe the BitShares blockchain operations/transactions, maeket volumes, assets, and fees.
+This tool allows you to check LocalCoin blockchain detailed health.
+You can observe the LocalCoin blockchain operations/transactions, maeket volumes, assets, and fees.
 Also you can search "block", "Account", "Object", "Asset", and Transaction by the ID.

 ..
 Note:: In the Testnet explorer, you may not find many activities.
 If you want to see the currest activities, pleaser check the Mainnet Explorer.

-* **Bitshares Blockchain Explorer for Testnet:** http://bitshares-testnet.xyz/
+* **Localcoin Blockchain Explorer for Testnet:** http://localcoin-testnet.xyz/

-The below API tools allow you to try BitShares APIs.
+The below API tools allow you to try LocalCoin APIs.
 You can set a value and click [Try it out!], then you will get a return.
 The return include a used Curl path format, Requested URL, and Response Body.
-Those information are very valuable to learn BitShares.
+Those information are very valuable to learn LocalCoin.

 * APIs - the Teatnet Explorer uses to query the **Testnet**

-  - http://148.251.10.231:5000/apidocs/ -> ES Wrapper : Wrapper to expose **Elasticsearch** Bitshares node data to  clients
+  - http://148.251.10.231:5000/apidocs/ -> ES Wrapper : Wrapper to expose **Elasticsearch** Localcoin node data to  clients

 On this page, we introduced a tool for the Testnet.
-We have the same tool for :ref:`the Mainnet of BitShares blockchain <explorer-wrappers>`.
+We have the same tool for :ref:`the Mainnet of LocalCoin blockchain <explorer-wrappers>`.